-The large number in the center of the display is the estimated amount of active calories you have burned so far during the day.
+The large number in the center of the display is the estimated amount of active calories you have burned so far.
 Below this you see the total calories burned.
 The total includes both active calories and your Basal Metabolic Rate (see below).

 The ring in both displays indicates how close you are to your daily activity goals.
-These targets can be adjusted to your personal preferences (see below)
+These targets can be adjust to your personal preferences (see below)

-You can also check your steps over the last seven days with a swipe to the left.
-Swipe left or press the middle button again to see calories consumption.
+You can also check your activity over the last seven days with a swipe to the right.
+Tap the screen or press the middle button to switch between steps and calories.